jremillard/osm-import-toolkit/README.md

  2. Make a database owned by the new postGIS user called "gis".
  3. Install PostGIS postgis.sql and spatial_ref_sys to gis database.

-osmosis - Can be used for any kind of importing/bod activity.
+osmosis - Can be used for any kind of importing/bot activity.
  - It supports many kind of schema that need to be setup before hand.
- - The best schema's for imports snapshotdb require an Postgresql extension.
+ - The best schema's for imports, snapshotdb, require an Postgresql extension.
  - It is slow to actually import the data.
  - It can only talk to PostGIS via a network connection.
-Even when running locally, a network loop back connection must be enabled.
+Even when running locally, a network loopback connection must be enabled.
  - The schema is harder to use.
 Relations and ways are not mashed together.
  - It is not lossy, sophisticated conflation logic is possible.
- - Edit bots are possible
+ - Edit bots are possible.
  - Uses the 4326 coordinate system.

 Getting osmosis ready to import an extract is more complicated.
 At